 Anime and manga say that this idea of effortless thinness is not so effortless.
 On a daily basis, Japanese people are mindful of their eating habits, portions, and exercise regiments—something that the rest of us can do in a quest towards weight loss.

 I’ve tried all of these suggestions, and the one that has worked for me the most is my diet.
-Without exercise, I lost 15 pounds by revising our eating habits and sticking with it.
-My husband and I stopped eating meat and processed foods—chips, ketchup, soda—and replaced them with vegetables, fish, fruits, and wheat.
-Our lunches are measured every day, and they usually include beans, eggs, rice, salad, vegetable soup, and pasta.
+Without exercise, I lost 15 pounds by revising my eating habits and sticking with it.
+I stopped eating meat and processed foods—chips, ketchup, soda—and replaced them with vegetables, fruits, and wheat.
+Our lunches are measured every day, and they usually include beans, rice, salad, vegetable soup, tofu, and pasta.
 This lifestyle of cooking most of our meals is a little tough, but we plan ahead.

 Exercise won’t account for most of your weight loss.
 In some cases, exercisers will see increased weight.
 What exercise does is build muscle, and that muscle will help burn some fat but not all of it.
 Your waist might get smaller and your arms might get leaner, but the real fix for your fat is your diet.
 If you’re about to make an excuse for not losing weight—“It’s too hard”, “I don’t have time”, “I don’t have money”—I’m sure collapsed lungs (around $20,000), heart failure ($20,000-$93,000), diabetes ($7,000-$13,000 per year), and death ($3,000-$6,600 average cost) can convince you to re-think those excuses.

 How to get started for free?

 Change 1 meal out of your day.
 That meal can be breakfast, lunch, or dinner.
 Make sure that meal has lots of veggies, fiber, and lean protein such as grilled chicken or fish.
 When you’re ready to change another meal, do it!
 You’ll start to see changes in your body after 30 days.